Workers Compensation Lawyers Serving Philadelphia and PA

 For instance, if an employee takes drugs on the job and then has an accident because of that decision, workers compensation is not going to pay benefits.
 Keep in mind, however, that PA workers compensation benefits do not require you to be completely free of fault in order to be eligible for benefits.
 Even if the injury is your own fault – as long as you didn’t inflict the injury yourself and you were not breaking the law when the accident occurred- you still may be eligible for compensation.

-Only an experienced workers compensation attorney can look at the specific details of your case and advise you on the best course for benefits.
+Only an experienced workers compensation attorney in Philadelphia can look at the specific details of your case and advise you on the best course for benefits.

 In short, workers compensation payments tend to be higher in Pennsylvania than in other states.
 As a result, many employees who have been injured on the job and have ties to the State prefer to apply for workers compensation benefits in Pennsylvania.